 This Eggnog Cocktail is going to be a hit at your holiday party!
-An easy eggnog drink that only takes 10 minutes to make and is the perfect festive holiday cocktail.
-(Warning: May inspire the Griswold chug if served in a pitcher.)
+An easy, boozy eggnog drink that only takes a few minutes to make!

 Want to make this spiked eggnog drink even more amazing?
 Use our Homemade Amaretto recipe!
 Of course, store bought is fine too but homemade is extra impressive.

 Eggnog is pretty much the most classic holiday drink there is, don’t you think?
 I mean you don’t sit around a bonfire in the fall and sip on some eggnog, right?
 Or serve it up after a Fourth of July barbecue?